wzgrx/ComfyUI-Qwen-Omni/README.md

 ---

-**A ComfyUI plugin based on the multimodal large language model Qwen2.5-Omni-7B**
+**A ComfyUI plugin based on the multimodal large language model Qwen2.5-Omni**

 🔄 ComfyUI-Qwen-Omni is the first ComfyUI plugin that supports end-to-end multimodal interaction, enabling seamless joint generation and editing of text, images, and audio.
 Without intermediate steps, with just one operation, the model can simultaneously understand and process multiple input modalities, generating coherent text descriptions and voice outputs, providing an unprecedentedly smooth experience for AI creation.

-This plugin integrates the Qwen2.5-Omni-7B multimodal large model into ComfyUI, supporting text, image, audio, and video inputs, and capable of generating text and voice outputs, offering a more diverse interactive experience for your AI creation.
+This plugin integrates the Qwen2.5-Omni multimodal large model into ComfyUI, supporting text, image, audio, and video inputs, and capable of generating text and voice outputs, offering a more diverse interactive experience for your AI creation.

 ## 🌟 Features

+- **Dual-Mode Omni**: Supports Qwen2.5-Omni-3B and Qwen2.5-Omni-7B models.
 - **Multimodal input**: Supports text, images, audio, and video as inputs.
 - **Text generation**: Generates coherent text descriptions based on multimodal inputs.
 - **Speech synthesis**: Supports generating natural and fluent voice outputs (male or female voices available).